-- happy with the playframe wendy house and swing - the play equipment has been considerately placed at the end of the garden and has limited visual impact because there are established trees and shrubs along each border, the proposal does not affect privacy for the same reason - the neighbours at No.24 are considerate about noise and don't allow the children to play outside early in the morning Planning Considerations In considering the application the most appropriate policy is BE1 of the Unitary Development Plan.
+- we are happy with the playframe wendy house and swing - the play equipment has been considerately placed at the end of the garden and has limited visual impact because there are established trees and shrubs along each border, the proposal does not affect our privacy for the same reason - the neighbours at No. 24 are considerate about noise and don't allow the children to play outside early in the morning Planning Considerations In considering the application the most appropriate Policy is BE1 of the Unitary Development Plan.
 Policy BE1 requires all development proposals to be of a high standard of design and layout.
 In particular it sets out a number of criteria that proposals will be expected to meet.
 Included among those [BE1 (v)] it is stated that: " the development should respect the amenity of occupiers of neighbouring buildings and those of future occupants and ensure their environments are not harmed by noise and disturbance or by inadequate daylight, sunlight or privacy or by overshadowing."
 The principal issues in this case are therefore whether the impact of the play equipment is considered to be unduly harmful to the level of amenity that occupants of neighbouring properties might reasonably expect to be able to continue to enjoy with particular reference to loss of privacy and noise / disturbance occasioned by play equipment use.
-Having viewed the site from both sides it should be noted that views to the rear elevation of No.26/a are clearer from a ground level perspective slightly away from the wendy house.
+Having viewed the site from both sides it should be recognised that views to the rear elevation of No.26/a are clearer from a ground level perspective slightly away from the wendy house.
 Views from the wendy house balcony area which is elevated approx.1.05m above ground level are mostly impeded by the trees/ shrubs on the boundary which act as a screen.
+The adjoining half of the semi-detached house at no.28 and No.22 are actually the property that can be more clearly seen and for No. 28 at least this is at an oblique angle.
 Photograph's on the file have been taken both from an adult and child height perspective and therefore give a broad perspective of the possible views from the wendy house.
-The photographs taken from the kitchen, loft area and living room at No.26a of views across to the wendy house play equipment do not indicate that there are any unimpeded views possible.
-Notwithstanding the above, given the siting of the equipment and the elevated nature of the wendy house, the perception of possible overlooking could interfere with the level of enjoyment of the property.
-In the rear garden of No.26a the wendy house is more visible and its height in relation to the garden furniture, namely shed and bench does appear as a prominent structure.
-Actual views into the rear garden of No.26a garden would however be at an oblique angle and would be partially screened by boundary vegetation.
-The adjoining half of the semi-detached house at No. 28 and No. 22 are actually the two properties that are more open to view although at No. 28 this is at an oblique angle.
+The photographs taken from the kitchen, loft area and living room at No.26a of views across to the wendy house play equipment do not indicate that there are any direct views possible.
+Notwithstanding the above, given the siting of the equipment and the elevated nature of the wendy house, the perception of being overlooked / viewed is considered to be genuine and this would interfere with the level of amenity and privacy you would otherwise experience.
+In the rear garden of No.26a the wendy house is more visible and its height in relation to the garden furniture, namely shed and bench does appear as a dominant structure.
+Actual views into the rear garden of No.26 garden would however be at an oblique angle and would be partially screened by boundary vegetation.
 Planning History No relevant planning history.